Skip to main content

 Course overview

-The Graduate Diploma of Project Management Online equips professionals with the expertise to manage projects across a range of industries.
+The Graduate Diploma of Project Management [Online delivery] equips professionals with the expertise to manage projects across a range of industries.
 Learn how change management, entrepreneurship, risk management, ethics and leadership are important elements of becoming an effective project manager.
 Graduates can go on to study a Master of Project Management.

 Key facts